Minutes from Death: How Ron MacLean’s Wife Cari Came Back From the Brink

 - Action: Call 9-1-1.
 Any delay may prove fatal.

 - Long-haul flights (four hours or more) can trigger the formation of blood clots, known as deep-vein thrombosis, the condition that precedes a pulmonary embolism.
-Here’s how to avoid them.
+Here are more ways long flights affect your body.

 - While on the plane, a few minutes of low-intensity activity every two hours will boost circulation.